WoutHofstra/myRESTAPI/README.md

 # myRESTAPI

-This in-progress project is going to be a production grade web API.
+This project is a production grade web API.
 I am trying to follow all the professional rules for the architecture.
-In the end it is going to be able to store tasks, like the typical todo list project.
+It is able to store tasks, like the typical todo list project.

-So far, the API includes:
+#### The API includes:
 1. A REST controller (API/Controllers/TasksController.cs)
 2. A business logic layer (Application/Services/TaskService.cs)
 3. A data access layer (Infrastructure/Repositories/TaskRepository.cs)